Posted on Saturday, 8th May 2010 by Grace Massa Langlois

 Gordon Ramsay’s description of a soufflé, “very sexy pudding”.

-Tags: baked pudding, chocolate, chocolate cups, chocolate dessert, chocolate souffle, dessert, desserts, entertaining, food, food photography, food photos, Gordon Ramsay recipes, individual dessert, individual desserts, pudding, quick desserts, souffle
+Tags: baked pudding, chocolate, chocolate cups, chocolate dessert, chocolate desserts, chocolate recipes, chocolate souffle, dessert, desserts, desserts for entertaining, easy chocolate desserts, entertaining, food, food photography, food photos, Gordon Ramsay recipes, individual dessert, individual desserts, pudding, quick and easy, quick and easy desserts, quick desserts, souffle